Monday, 7 October 2019

 Fronllwyd (SH 617 631)

-There has been a Significant Name Change to a hill that is listed in the Welsh Highlands - Uchafion Cymru, with the drop and status of the hill confirmed by a level and staff line survey conducted by John Barnard, Graham Jackson and Myrddyn Phillips on the 26th May 2007, with the summit height and its position derived by a Trimble GeoXH 6000 survey conducted by Myrddyn Phillips and Aled Williams on the 6th July 2019 and the bwlch position derived from LIDAR analysis conducted by Aled Williams.
+There has been a Significant Name Change to a hill that is listed in the Welsh Highlands - Uchafion Cymru, with the summit height, bwlch height and there locations, the drop and status of the hill derived from a combination of surveys.
+With the drop of the hill derived from a level and staff line survey conducted by John Barnard, Graham Jackson and Myrddyn Phillips, the summit height and its position derived by a Trimble GeoXH 6000 survey conducted by Myrddyn Phillips and Aled Williams and the bwlch position derived from LIDAR analysis conducted by Aled Williams.

 Fronllwyd (SH 617 631)